AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

-After adding more significant input features such as the house's _latitude_, _longitude_ and _squared feets_, using a small model consisting of one $9$ nodes hidden layer, using SGD with a constant learning rate I started getting better results:
+After adding more significant input features such as the house's _latitude_, _longitude_ and _squared foots_, using a small model consisting of one $9$ nodes hidden layer, using SGD with a constant learning rate I started getting better results:

 #figure(
     image("../visuals/model1_L_price.png", width: 80%),